vplauzon/kusto-x/README.md

 *Foreach* can enumerate on:

-* A table, which case it enumerates on the first column
+* A table, in which case it enumerates on the first column
 * A scalar of dynamic type representing an array

 *Foreach*'s concurrency is optional.
 It must be positive (i.e. greater than zero).
 Default is 1.
+A captured value can be used.

 ## Until semantic